Malcolm-Q/LC-LateGameUpgrades/TS_README.md

 * __Back Muscles - $715__
     * Carryweight is drastically reduced.
     * % reduced increases each upgrade.
+    * Alternative modes where either speed or stamina consumption debuffs due to weight are removed.

 * __Lethal Deals - $300__
     * Guarantees at least one item will be on sale in the store.